BioRadOpenSource/Sequoia_express_toolkit/README.md

 ```

 ### Cleanup the Work Directory
 When running the toolkit, nextflow will produce intermediate files required to complete the processes.
-To do this please follow the instuctions from nextflow.
+To do this please follow the instructions from nextflow.
 There are options to keep the logs or to do as part of a run after complete.
 One example would be:
 ```
 nextflow clean -f ./work